What do the Articles of Faith Mean? Where Did They Come From? and Why do we Believe what we say we Believe?

 Remember that light patterns change.
 The position of buildings may not change but many other things do.
 When we moved into our current house the yard was bordered with trees, especially along the west side, many of them evergreens.
 They provided a sense of privacy and necessary shade in the hot dinner hours when we chose to eat outside, and we appreciated them.
 As time went on we noticed that we needed our sun umbrella less, and one day I was shocked to note that by 4:00 in the afternoon, our shade stretched all the way to the trampoline, a good 100 feet!
 Clearly that shade had been gradually increasing but I had never paid a whole lot of attention to it, other than to notice that our table wasn’t as hot at dinner time as it used to be.
 Once I did start paying attention however, I noticed how that shade had changed the growing patterns of a huge chunk of our yard.
 Dan had been wanting to cut those trees down for a few years because of the shade, but I wasn’t convinced till my big discovery.
 Trees grow.
 Big trees become bigger trees.
 It happens so gradually that until we are prepared to open our eyes and seriously take NOTE of the sun vs shade situation in our yards, it simply escapes us.
 But regardless of whether we’re taking note, it is affecting the growing conditions of everything it touches.

-Our sunniest spot was over on the north east corner – which had been where the previous owners parked their RV so it was packed gravel, and possibly contaminated with oil.
+Our sunniest spot was over on the north east corner – where the previous owners had parked their RV and a couple dead cars, so it was packed gravel, and possibly contaminated with oil.
 We didn’t have the resources to dig it all out and replace it with good soil, so we opted to put in raised beds, bricking in the pathways.
 Over the years, fruit trees have been planted in the yard and other trees have had to go – mostly because of shade in the wrong spots.
 The point is that sometimes you can MAKE sunny spots, or at least REMOVE sun impediments.

 I believe that for the most part, gardening directly IN the soil bed is the easiest and usually the best.
 But raised beds are a great alternative with a whole list of benefits.